 Published on 20th March 2020

 We're always looking to improve your experience.
 Please send us your feedback.

 Inspire is committed to being a diverse and inclusive employer, and see the publishing of Gender Pay Gap data as a positive step in talking about gender equality.
-We have a largely female workforce, with females making up 73.9% of our staff.
-The diagram below shows our gender pay gap, as required by legislation, looking at mean average (adding up all of the numbers and dividing the result by how many numbers were in the list) and median average (listing all of the numbers in numerical order and finding the number in the middle).
+We have a largely female workforce, with females making up 72.5% of our staff.
+The information below shows our gender pay gap, as required by legislation, looking at mean average (adding up all of the numbers and dividing the result by how many numbers were in the list) and median average (listing all of the numbers in numerical order and finding the number in the middle).
 The data is a snapshot of the difference between the average hourly pay levels of all women compared to all men who are employees of Inspire, expressed as a percentage of men’s average pay.
 Also displayed are the pay quartiles, which show the gender distribution across Inspire in four equally sized hourly pay segments.

 The gender pay gap is different from equal pay, which is concerned with ensuring that men and women are paid the same for carrying out the same work, or work of equal value.
 All of our jobs are evaluated externally by an independent job evaluation assessor, to ensure that we uphold equal pay.